 - 8 Domain Scores: Standards for each grade level and content area have been grouped into domains, or clusters of standards with related content.
 Domain performance is reported by domain mastery categories: Remediate Learning, Monitor Learning, or Accelerate Learning.
 On the Interactive Class Roster for Grade 8 ELA, Ruby Butera received Accelerate Learning on the Reading and Vocabulary domain and received Monitor Learning on both the Key Ideas and Details domain and the Writing and Language domain. - Writing (ELA EOG Spring Main only): For the Writing and Language domain, the number of points earned on the Extended Writing Task and Narrative Writing Response are shown.
-On the Interactive Class Roster for Grade 8 ELA, Ruby Butera scored 2 out of 4 points on the Ideas trait (i.e., Language Usage and Conventions) for the Extended Writing Task.
-In addition, she scored 3 out of 4 points on the Narrative Writing Response.
-The Interactive Class Roster also provides the Writing Genre.
-The sample shows Ruby Butera's Writing Genre was Informational/Explanatory. - Mational Percentile Range: The national percentile range is included for each student.
+On the Interactive Class Roster for Grade 8 ELA, Ruby Butera's Writing Genre was Informational/Explanatory.
+She also scored 2 out of 4 points on the Ideas trait (i.e. Language Usage and Conventions) for the Extended Writing Task.
+In addition, she scored 3 out of 4 on the Narrative Writing Response. - 10 National Percentile Range: The national percentile range is included for each student.